johnmnorman/ampy/README.md

 working with circuitpython (although a lot of these features are unnecessary with CircuitPy since it's drag and drop.)

+Development is very very early right now, so expect minimal functionality, lots of bugs, and poor error handling!

 ## ampy

 MicroPython Tool (ampy) - Utility to interact with a CircuitPython or MicroPython board over a serial connection.